mjhoy/mjhoy.com/bike/disc-golf.markdown

 badge with flags flying.
 I realized many of Ben’s friends I met that day had served in the military.
 Maine is ranked first of states for military recruitment per capita.
-It is also ranked first — by a wide margin — in deaths per capita from the war in Afganistan.
+It is also ranked first — by a wide margin — in deaths per capita from the war in Afghanistan.
 In the little town of Madison I was stopped on my way by a Memorial day parade, which, as a parade, to an outsider, was a little pathetic.
 But the cheers for the marching recruits and veterans were heartfelt and authentic, a small town supporting its own.